pcfgallery/website/_posts/2023-12-11-choice-checkbox-control.md

 authors:
   - pratyush_singh
 ---
-A control to represent to visualize Multi Select and Single Select OptionSet/Choice Columns for model-driven apps.
+A control to visualize Multi Select and Single Select OptionSet/Choice Columns for model-driven apps.